Does a Donald Trump debt relief program exist?

 Debt Snowball Plan to Pay Off High Credit Cards & Improve Credit Score

 One of the most popular do-it-yourself methods to pay off high credit cards and simultaneously improve credit scores is to use the debt snowball option.
-This method was once created by Dave Ramsey.
+Dave Ramsey once created this method.
 Here is an excellent debt snowball and budget calculator tool (all-in-one).
 This tool makes paying off debt with the snowball method, like sitting on the beach – Easy, Peasy!

 When it comes to using the debt snowball method to get out of high credit card debt, start with a budget analysis (which you can easily do with this free tool here).